Keyboard shortcuts

 • capos-shell launches paperclips as a normal child process;

-• the child receives only explicit StdIO and Timer grants;
+• the terminal client receives only explicit StdIO and PaperclipsGame endpoint grants;

 • the foreground shell services the child’s stdio bridge while the game runs, so the demo exercises real endpoint IPC between shell and child process;

-• the timer capability drives real-time automation without ambient clock access;
+• the server’s timer capability drives regular automation without ambient clock access by the terminal client;

-• the child maintains local game state without a kernel service or ambient authority;
+• the Paperclips server maintains game state without ambient authority;

 • the pure rules layer in paperclips-content is host-testable separately from the terminal adapter and reads generated Cap’n Proto content data;